702-907-2222 Menu

 What will my recovery entail?

-Following the surgery, patients usually experience some swelling, which takes some time to dissipate fully.
-In most cases, this swelling is drastically reduced by the 2 week-mark, by which time it is basically only detectable by the patient, the surgeon, and their close friends.
+Following the surgery, patients usually experience swelling, which takes time to dissipate fully.
+In most cases, this swelling is drastically reduced by the two week-mark, by which time it is basically only detectable by the patient, the surgeon, and their close friends.
 Pain can be easily mitigated by using pain medication, though most patients notice a deep tenderness or pressure while the nose is healing.

 Types of Rhinoplasty